tripitakit/aliscan/README.md

 ## Overview

-Aliscan is a tool for analyzing nucleotide sequence alignments to identify signature patterns.
+Aliscan is a tool for visually analyzing nucleotide sequence alignments to identify signature patterns.
 It provides a web interface for uploading, configuring, and visualizing sequence alignments with color-coded scoring based on nucleotide position significance.
+It supports group-based analysis, allowing users to define custom sequence groups for comparative analysis.
+Its scoring formula can be customized to fine-tune the analysis based on specific research requirements.
+Aliscan can be used to identify conserved regions, detect mutations, and compare sequence patterns across multiple groups of sequences in a user-friendly and interactive manner.
+It is designed to be easy to use for biologists and researchers who need to to design taxon-specific PCR primers and qPCR/RT-qPCR probes, identify mutations, or study sequence conservation.

 ## Features